-Gregory J. Bosseler is the managing partner of Morgan & Morgan’s Jackson, Mississippi office.
+Gregory J. Bosseler is the managing partner of Morgan & Morgan’s Atlanta, Georgia office.
 Mr. Bosseler was born in Miami, Florida in 1968 and was educated in the Public School System in Miami-Dade County, graduating from Miami Palmetto Senior High School in 1986.
 He attended the University of Florida and played football prior to turning his attention to a law career.
 After receiving his Bachelor of Arts degree from the University of Florida in 1991, he went on to earn his Juris Doctorate degree from the University of Miami School of Law in 1994.

 Mr. Bosseler spent nearly 20 years in Florida and tried numerous personal injury and wrongful death cases to verdict throughout the state.
 He was a member of the Academy of Florida Trial Lawyers, the Lee County Bar Association, the American Bar Association, and previously was the Chairman of the Twentieth Judicial Circuit’s Unlicensed Practice of Law Committee.
 Additionally, Mr. Bosseler previously served as a member of the Twentieth Judicial Circuit’s Grievance Committee and was also a member of the prestigious Calusa Chapter of the American Inns of Court were he served as a Barrister.
 He is licensed to practice law in Mississippi’s State and Federal Courts, Florida’s State and Federal Courts and Washington, D.C.

 As a Board Certified Civil Trial Attorney, Mr. Bosseler has achieved the highest level of recognition by the Florida Bar in the area of Civil Trial litigation.
 Less than 2 percent of all the attorneys practicing in the State of Florida have earned this distinction.